redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

       # mapping from the bridge name to the physical interface name
       # br-instances - the bridge name
       # eth0 - the interface name

+For a VLAN configuration you will need:

+*   a network interface (i.e. "eth0") on each compute and network node connected to a switch that is configured to trunk a set of VLANs (i.e. 1200-1205)
+*   a name (i.e."'inter-vlan") for the physical_network (the switch or set of switches) to which these interfaces are connected
+*   a name (i.e. "br-instances") for the OVS bridge that will be connected to these interfaces on each node

 Note: You can specify non-continuous ranges of VLANs in this form: